samrushing/solar_scenario/README.md

 You'll need:

 1. The CSV file from http://pvwatts.nrel.gov/
-2. Edit the rate tier data near the top of the file.
+2. Edit ``tiers`` (near the top of the file).
 The current data is based on PG&E in San Jose, CA in May 2016.
+3. Edit ``actual_usage`` (values are in kWh/month).
+You can get this data either from your provider, or from your own power bills.

 # sample output